geoconnections-rjc/GSE-Docs/docs/building_your_interface.md

 # Building Your Interface
-There is no set way to design and build your interface however, there are some standards that you must follow in order to successfully submit requests.
+There is no set way to design and build your interface.
+You are given full creative control over this aspect of the calculator.
+However, there are some standards that you must follow in order to successfully submit requests.

 ## Domain Restrictions
 To avoid abuse of your access rights by third party sites, each customer is provided a secure endpoint that will only respond to requests from a specific domain.
 Prior to creating your endpoint, you will need to provide Geo-Connections details with regard to the domain through which you will be submitting requests.